Salting And Brining: Flavorize, Moisturize, Tenderize

-Salt, which is another name for the mineral sodium chloride (NaCl), is probably the oldest way to flavor food and essential to all living things (click here to learn more about The Zen of Salt and the different types of salt).
+Salt, which is another name for the mineral sodium chloride (NaCl), is probably the oldest way to flavor food and essential to all living things (click here to learn more about The Science of Salt and the different types of salt).
 Our bodies require salt, and the only way to get it is to ingest it.

 Here's how salting and brining can significantly improve your cooking, how to make wet brines, and how to use them.
 I'll even throw in a little mythbusting and some cool science about how salting works.

 Salt and juiciness

 When we are cooking meat, a significant amount of water evaporates from the surface and some is squeezed out by cells and connective tissues that contract under heat.
 Lean cuts, like chicken breasts, turkey breasts, or pork loins can dry out easily when heat is applied, especially if you overcook them the tiniest bit.
 So you are faced with the problem of how to heat these meats to proper temps without making shoe leather.
 Surprisingly, salt can help.

 Meat proteins are complex, long, and coiled.
 When sodium and chloride ions get into the muscles, the electrical charges mess with the proteins, especially myosin, so they can hold onto moisture more tenaciously.
 As a result, less is lost during cooking.